Oxfordshire-All-In/Leaflet-Only_html-css-js/README.md

 Whole map exists in a single <div> so can be integrated easily (need to add dependancies in html header)
   - only one .js file needed aswell (css file only for div size and background and title)

-Need to add way to get data from firebase as and array of dictionaries.
+Need to add way to get data from firebase as an array of dictionaries.